munificent/magpie/doc/site/markdown/error-handling.md

 Errors are caught using a *catch clause*, which is `catch` followed by a [pattern](patterns.html), followed by `then`, and finally the expression or block to execute when an error is caught.

     :::magpie
-    def canDivide?(numerator is Int, denominator is Int) safeDivide(numerator, denominator)
+    def canDivide(numerator is Int, denominator is Int) safeDivide(numerator, denominator)
         true // If we got here, no error was thrown. catch err is DivideByZeroError then